fuul-protocol/protocol-contracts/docs/index.md

 ```

 _Deposits NFTs.

-They can be ERC1155 or ERC721 tokens.
-`amounts` parameter is only used when dealing with ERC1155 tokens.
+Note: `amounts` parameter is only used when dealing with ERC1155 tokens.

 Emits {BudgetDeposited}.

 Requirements:

+- `tokenIds` must not be an empty string.
 - Only admins can deposit.
+- Token currency must be accepted in {Fuul Manager}
 - Currency must be an ERC721 or ERC1155._

 ### applyToRemoveBudget